 So far this all seems straightforward, however real world email infrastructure is fundamentally complex and organisations are usually reluctant to configure DMARC.
 Often, this is due to a number of reasons such as fear that they might block their emails in the process, not have the skills or knowledge to interpret complex XML reports, or they have the all too common misconception that they’re already protected by their email gateway.
 As a result of this, $1.77 Billion was lost to Business Email Compromise attacks in 2019.

-Organisations must concern themselves with the growing global issue of BEC, as it remains to be a common threat vector that exists as the “easy way in” to their business.
-Take the necessary steps to secure your domain and protect your brand against BEC by quickly and easily configuring DMARC for your email sources with a self-serve tool like OnDMARC which provides full visibility and guidance within 24 hours of your free 14 day trial.
+Organizations must concern themselves with the growing global issue of BEC, as it remains to be a common threat vector that exists as the “easy way in” to their business.
+Take the necessary steps to secure your domain and protect your brand against BEC by quickly and easily configuring DMARC for your email sources with a self-serve tool like OnDMARC which provides full visibility and guidance within 24 hours of your free 14-day trial.

-With the trend towards using cloud services on multi-tenant infrastructure, email security and DMARC in particular become much more nuanced.
+With the trend toward using cloud services on multi-tenant infrastructure, email security and DMARC in particular become much more nuanced.